 The decision, issued by Judge John E. Jordan, is the culmination of a case that saw its start in 2013.
 Jordan sided with the Knight News argument that the records in question do not fall under FERPA because the records in question do not deal with educational issues.

-“(The ruling) shows again that colleges and universities often misuse FERPA to prevent student journalists from covering their campuses,"
+“(The ruling) shows again that colleges and universities often misuse FERPA to prevent student journalists from covering their campuses," Callaway said.

 Knight News and UCF have a history in court together.
 This is the third lawsuit filed by Knight News against UCF since 2012.
 All the cases have involved the request, and subsequent denials, of several public records requests dating back to 2012.
 Justin Hemlepp, an attorney operating from his private firm in Tampa and working with Knight News on this case, has said that their importance cannot be overstated.